It's Monday! What Are You Reading? 03/11/13

 I recommend Notice & Note if you're working with your students on close reading (and who isn't?).
 Beers and Probst present 7 "Signposts" for students to look for as they're reading.
 This really takes the read aloud the extra step so that students can understand, not only what they might be thinking as they read one particular text, but what they could think about when they're reading any piece of literature.
 As I was reading, I could imagine how these strategies might work well in elementary, middle or high school.
 In fact, I starting using the strategies in the next book I picked up.

-I have continued reading a picture book a day, and again this week, I read some I really loved.
-I would say my favorites were The Incredible Book Eating Boy, Mrs. Harkness and the Panda, and These Hands.
-In The Incredible Book Eating Boy, as the title suggests, Henry literally devours books.
+The Incredible Book Eating Boy, as the title suggests, Henry literally devours books.
 But, as you might expect, eating books makes him sick.
 Don't worry...there is a happy ending.
 Henry learns to love reading the books.
 (Should I have done a spoiler alert?)
 Anyway, it's a cute story, but also I just really love the illustrations done on old book pages as the background.
 I just like to revisit the beautiful artwork.
 Since I don't have kids and have never taught elementary, I am grateful to all of the IMWAYR blogs that recommend these fantastic picture books each week.

 I almost forgot about this one, which would have been a shame because I laughed out loud through much of it, and we know how important laughter is to our health.
 The narrator promises from the beginning that, although one of the main characters in the book does have cancer, this is not going to be one of those books that requires a box of tissue.
 He keeps that promise.
 Through the narrator, Greg, we learn not only about his life, but also that of his only friend Earl and his ex-girlfriend Rachel.
 All three deal with serious problems, but Greg's narration of the events of his senior year in high school is hilarious.